-It’s one one of most common question from lots of bloggers and often asked by users what should we do after installing a fresh new WordPress in our hosting.
+It’s one one of the most common question from lots of bloggers and often asked by users what should we do after installing a fresh new WordPress in our hosting.
 That’s why I thought I should write about this topic for all of my readers.
-It’s very important to do some basic configuration after installing a WordPress.
+It’s very important to do some basic configuration after install WordPress.
 Which helps you to take your website to the next level.
 Let’s start.

-1. Change the permalink structure
+1. Change the permalink structure After Install WordPress

 After installing the WordPress the first step you have to login into your dashboard.
 However, there are some hosting providers like Godaddy, Bluehost they have the default option to login into your WordPress dashboard through their hosting.
 But I don’t want to explain that because that is unnecessary things and not the exact way.